LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W09-D1-RegularExpressions.md

 ### Groups

-- Character groups – a group of characters that can match one in a string:
+- Character groups – a group of characters that can match one character in a string:

   `let pattern = /[Tt]his/; // matches capital or lower case T`